Category: Health & Wellness

 13. Guillain-Barré Syndrome

-A rare disorder where the immune system attacks the peripheral nerves, causing weakness and paralysis.
+A rare condition where the immune system attacks peripheral nerves, often following a viral infection.
+It can cause rapid-onset muscle weakness and temporary paralysis.

 14. Vasculitis